 Standing Up (Drôle): A French series about stand-up comedians that shows the new, diverse Paris.
 Excellent script, and terrific performances by Younes Boucif, Mariama Guèye, Elsa Guedj, and Jean Siuen.
 Netflix.

 A Suitable Boy: Excellent six-part adaptation of Vikram Seth’s epic novel of India shortly after independence.
 Superb cast, exquisite settings and costumes, smart screenplay.
-Acorn TV, one-week free subscription available through Amazon.
+Acorn TV, one-week free subscription available through Amazon Prime.

 Ted Lasso: Hilarious and moving series about a U.S. football coach who is brought to the U.K. to turn around a failing soccer team.
 Fast-paced, great script.
 Apple TV+.